See who’s performing at Irvine Unbound!

 Scotland has witnessed an eruption of spoken word talent in the last few years, with a huge spike in the number of packed-out slams and events across the country.
 Few have impressed more than Iona Lee.
 First spotted as a teenager performing at an open mic night, she went on to win the Scottish Slam Championship in only her second ever slam event last year, and remains the reigning queen of the scene.
 Appearances on radio, TV and even Glastonbury have followed, and at Unbound you’ll hear just why Lee has found startling success so quickly with her haunting, hilarious and heartbreaking works.

 Sons of Kilmarnock Losing Ground join us with their startling sonic blend of heavy rock rhythms, folk-infused melodies and spoken word style lyrical interventions.
 Take a listen for yourself on the right and get ready for a dose of punk power from a genuinely exciting young Scottish outfit.

 The Miraculous Vespas

 Stepping straight from the pages of David F Ross’ Disco Days trilogy, The Miraculous Vespas are “the legendary early 80s indie band from Ayrshire who had a number 1 single in 1984 with ‘It’s a Miracle (Thank You)’ before self-destructing in a chaotic attempt to kidnap Boy George.
 Thirty years on, they have been reformed to play The Big Bang; a one-off open air Music Festival on the Ailsa Craig.”
-This may or may not be true, but what is definite is that at Unbound they feature Bobby Bluebell, guitarist of hit 80s Scottish band The Bluebells, and deliver jangly synth-soaked guitar pop that sounds like a meeting of Orange Juice and early New Order.
+This may or may not be true, but what is definite is that they’ll deliver jangly synth-soaked guitar pop that sounds like a meeting of Orange Juice and early New Order.
 Do not miss.